SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 Go to the dedicated section!DISABILITY

-The University of San Marino intends to guarantee equal training opportunities for male and female students with disabilities that require support and/or mediation interventions for access to the university path.
+The University of San Marino intends to guarantee equal educational opportunities for students with disabilities that require support and/or mediation to access their academic path.

 Go to the dedicated section!PiùPerTe Card